 Xcel Energy, an electric and natural gas services provider, purchases electricity from the Bighorn solar project and sells it to EVRAZ North America, the owner and operator of the steel mill.

-The solar farm in the US will enable Xcel Energy to achieve its Colorado Energy Plan target of delivering 55% renewable energy to the grid by 2026 and achieving a 60% reduction in carbon emissions.
+The solar farm will enable Xcel Energy to achieve its Colorado Energy Plan target of delivering 55% renewable energy to the grid by 2026 along with a 60% reduction in carbon emissions.
 It will also support the company’s vision of providing 100% carbon-free electricity to customers by 2050.

-It will save 433,770t of CO₂ a year, which is equivalent to removing 92,100 cars off the roads.
+It will save 433,770t of CO₂ a year, equivalent to removing 92,100 cars from the roads.

-Lightsource bp awarded a contract to McCarthy Building Companies to provide engineering, procurement, and construction (EPC) services for the project.
+Lightsource bp awarded a contract to McCarthy Building Companies to provide engineering, procurement and construction (EPC) services for the project.

 Operis conducted a review of the financial model for Lightsource bp for the solar project.
 CohnReznick Capital advised Lightsource bp on the tax equity transaction.

 In addition to Bighorn, Lightsource bp’s solar projects portfolio in the US includes the Impact Solar project (260MW), Elm Branch Solar project (163MW) and Briar Creek Solar project (153MW) in Texas, and Bellflower Solar project (190MW) and Peony Solar project (315MW) in Indiana.